 Purchasing of research based literature for curriculum/ subject leaders to improve their pedagogical knowledge of new curriculum model.
 Subject knowledge to also be a standing CPD calendared item.
 The Teacher Development Trust (with who the school is affiliated) recognise engaging with research literature to be a key part of school's developmenti.
 The importance of staff CPD and high quality resources is recognised world-wide as vital for teacher progression.
 CPD sessions given over to curriculum/subject leaders to discuss their findings from their reading of research based literature and focus on subject enhancement.
 Minutes taken by senior and middle leaders to reflect continuous discussions on Pupil Premium and the importance of improving staff subject knowledge.
-UQM, SFR, middle leaders Half-termly, with weekly meetings between UQM and the two leads also in place.
-In-class target sheets to be completed for underperforming Pupil Premium students across all subjects and year groups.
+SFR/RPK CPD programme Target setting for underperforming Pupil Premium students across all subjects and year groups.
 The EEF 'Guide to Pupil Premium', 2019 also recognises 'quality first teaching' and direct intervention at classroom levels as the most important lever schools have for improving outcomes for disadvantaged students'.
 Research shows that Pupil Premium students makes 1.5 years' worth of progress with a highly effective teacher as opposed to 0.5 years with a poor teacher.
-Records of in-class targets sheets kept and correlated with data outcomes.
-Students added to intervention lists as and when necessary so that support is bespoke and targeted.
-RPK, RLF, UQM & middle- leaders Termly
+Records of target spreadsheet completed with bespoke support.
+Middle leaders Termly

 Continued use of EduLink seating software to allow staff to strategically place Pupil Premium students in optimum places in the classroom.
 Research suggests (Didau, Seating plans, 2018; Hammnag, Effective Seating Arrangements, 2012) that regularly reviewing seating plans has a positive effect on low prior attainers without impacting high prior attainers.
-It also allows students to more confidently commit information to their long- term memories.
+It also allows students to more confidently commit information to their long-term memories.
 Checking the creation of seating plans on the software and during lesson observations.
-DCA, middle leaders Half-termly Regular and consistent setting of homework through Show My Homework with a focus on interleaving and spaced learning to support metacognition.
+DCA Half-termly Regular and consistent setting of homework through Show My Homework with a focus on interleaving and spaced learning to support metacognition.
 Studies show (UCL, 'Is Homework Worth the Hassle', 2016) that homework is vital for students to consolidate the work they have undertaken in-class.
-Investment in platforms such as Educake, Mathswatch, Quizlet etc has been hugely successful, and introduction of more platforms is something we are keen to continue to investigate.
+Investment in platforms such as Educake, Mathswatch, Quizlet etc. has been hugely successful, and introduction of more platforms is something we are keen to continue to investigate.
 This has clear links to one of the EEF Toolkit's highest rated strategies- self-regulation.
 Weekly tracking of homework.
 Pastoral leaders to support curriculum areas with regular homework offenders; letters to be sent home and parental meetings with repeat offenders to take place with AHT.
-RLF, middle leaders Half-termly
+RLF Half-termly